atamocius/flutterstein-3d/README.md

 A 3D raycaster implemented in Flutter.

+> For anyone looking for the _original / unminified_ code, there is a branch named `prior-to-reduction` which is pretty much the code prior to the minification.

 > This app was submitted as an entry to the [Flutter 5KB Challenge](https://flutter.dev/create).

 ![Gameplay 0](/captures/gameplay0_320x180.gif?raw=true)